gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

-The final step involves testing the conceptualized model using training data that wasn't fed into the model initially and measuring the performance on the basis of metrics such as F1 score, precision, etc.
+The final step involves testing the conceptualized model using training data that wasn't fed into the model initially and measuring the performance based on metrics such as F1 score, precision, etc.

 #### [Difference between traditional programming and machine learning]{.ul}